dobryKum/WeatherApp/README.md

 1. etc...

 ### P.S.
-* For Resliv engineer, or anyone else who reading this.
-I'm really sorry for you have to read this code.
-I will try better next time
 * Api Key which used right now __will be deleted__ one week after first commit.
 So, if it doesn't work, change _apiKey_ property value at _NetworkManager_